MarcusCemes/image-processing-pipeline-website/docs/introduction.md

 [webpack loader](webpack/overview.mdx).
 This allows images to be generated automatically at build time, without the need to commit or pre-run the tool yourself.

-If you would like to **integrate IPP programmatically into your own codebase**, check out the [advanced usage](advanced/overview.mdx) section that goes into more detail into the internals of IPP and how you can integrate the functions yourself.
+If you would like to **integrate IPP programmatically into your own codebase** (for processing images dynamically server-side, for example) check out the [advanced usage](advanced/overview.mdx) section that goes into more detail into the internals of IPP and how you can integrate the functions yourself.